You are here

 - Cut food for toddlers into tiny pieces.
 Children under 5 should not eat small, round or hard foods, including pieces of hot dogs, cheese sticks or chunks, hard candy, nuts, grapes, marshmallows or popcorn.

 - Remember to have young kids eat in a high chair or at the table, not while lying down or playing.
-It's important to make sure to supervise your baby when he or she is eating or playing.
-It's a great time to really connect.
+It is important to supervise your babies when they are eating or playing.

 Keep Small Objects Out of Reach

-- See the world from a child's perspective.
+- See the world from a child's point of view.
 Get on the floor on your hands and knees so that you are at your child's eye level.
 Look for and remove small items.

 - Keep small objects such as buttons, beads, jewelry, pins, nails, marbles, coins, stones and tacks out of reach and sight.

 - Keep small magnets away from children.
 These include magnets found in construction sets, children's toys or stress-relieving adult desk toys; refrigerator magnets; and rare-earth magnets such as Buckyballs.

 - Inspect games or toys that include magnets.
 Inspect children's play areas regularly for missing or dislodged magnets as well.

 - Seek medical attention immediately if you suspect that magnets have been swallowed.
 Look for abdominal symptoms, such as pain, nausea, vomiting or diarrhea.
 Note that in X-rays, multiple magnetic pieces may appear as a single object.

 - Keep cords and strings, including those attached to window blinds, out of your child's reach.
 Move all cribs, beds, furniture and toys away from windows and window cords.